manikumarthati/extractionWithValidation/README.md

 ## Limitations

-- Requires OpenAI API access (paid service)
+- Requires at least one API key (Anthropic or Google)
 - Processing time increases with validation rounds
 - Complex documents may require manual schema tuning
-- Large documents may hit token limits
+- Large documents may hit token limits (1M tokens for Gemini, varies for Claude)
+- Gemini free tier limited to 200 requests/day

 ## Contributing